developmentseed/ogr2osm-container/README.md

 `docker run -it --rm -v $(pwd):/data ogr2osm python ogr2osm.py /data/roads_senegal.shp -o /data/roads-sen.osm`

 This command will run ogr2osm with the default settings, but you can pass [https://github.com/pnorman/ogr2osm#usage]()

+## Troubleshooting

+### No matching manifest
+`no matching manifest for windows/amd64 in the manifest list`

+If you get this message while building on Windows, make sure that you are using [Linux Containers](https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers) and run the `docker build -t ogr2osm .` again.

+### Invalid characters for a local volume name
+`docker: Error response from daemon: create ${pwd}: "${pwd}" includes invalid characters for a local volume name`

+You are likely running this in Command Prompt on Windows.
+If you have Windows 10, consider using Powershell instead and run the same command again.

+To fix this in Command Prompt, substitute `${pwd}` for the full path of the folder you are in.
+For example:
+`docker run -it --rm -v C:\Users\John\ogr2osm-container:/data ogr2osm python ogr2osm.py /data/roads_senegal.shp -o /data/roads-sen.osm`